Can I prevent HIV After I've Been Exposed?

-To be effective, PEP must begin within 72 hours of exposure, before the virus has time to rapidly replicate in your body.
-PEP consists of 2-3 antiretroviral medications and should be taken for 28 days.
+PEP must begin within 72 hours of exposure, before the virus has time to make too many copies of itself in your body.
+PEP consists of 2-3 antiretroviral medications and must be taken for 28 days.
 Your doctor will determine what treatment is right for you based on how you were exposed to HIV.
-The medications have serious side effects that can make it difficult to finish the program.
-PEP is not 100% effective; it does not guarantee that someone exposed to HIV will not become infected with HIV.
+You will be asked to return for follow-up appointments and additional HIV testing.
+(Talk to your healthcare provider about the recommended follow-up schedule for you.)

 Where Can I Get PEP?

 You can request PEP at many places, including your doctor’s office, emergency rooms, urgent care clinics, or a local HIV clinic.
 If your provider has questions about PEP, they can contact the CDC-supported Clinical Consultation Center at (888) 448-4911 (the service is available seven days per week from 9 a.m. – 2 a.m.
 EST).
 The CCC’s PEP Quick Guide and other resources are available online.